helen-lehrer/super-galactic-age-calculator/README.md

 # Super Galactic Age Calculator

 #### A calculator that returns a user's age in Mercury, Venus, Mars, and Jupiter years.
-It also calculates life expectancy based on a user lifestyle survey, returns how many years a user has left on each planet, and how many years they have lived past their life expectancy per planet (if that applys).
+It also calculates life expectancy based on a user lifestyle survey, returns how many years a user has left on each planet, and how many years they have lived past their life expectancy per planet (if that applies).

 ### [Link to Site](https://helen-lehrer.github.io/super-galactic-age-calculator)